elenapan/truffle-lab/README.md

 # Deployment
 After following the instructions above, you should be ready to deploy your smart contract.

-Assuming that you have `cd`ed into your project directory:
+Assuming that you are inside your project directory:

 ### Deploying on Ganache
 - Launch Ganache: